- Go Center

 Question: How can I contact a teacher?

-Answer:Teachers' information can be located by clicking on Staff and then Department.
-Click on the teacher's picture for email address and more detailed information.
+Answer:Teachers' information can be located by clicking on STAFF.
+Click on the teacher's namefor email address and more detailed information.

 Question: What can I wear to school?
 What is the dress code?